Goldman Sachs predicts that if Trump imposes tariffs after his election, the euro may fall below parity against the dollar, with a drop of 8-10%.

 Debate among ECB

-The euro zone economy grew faster than expected last quarter but still showing fragility as industry remained in recession and household consumption barely grew, Eurostat data showed on Wednesday.
+While the eurozone economy grew faster than expected last quarter, it still exhibits fragility, with industry in recession and household consumption barely increasing, according to Eurostat data released on Wednesday.

-Without conviction of a turnaround, labour market could quickly soften, adding to the downward pressure on prices.
-The ECB will have to step up loosening assuming more tariffs in place.
+Without a clear indication of a turnaround, the labor market could quickly soften, adding downward pressure on prices.
+The ECB may need to intensify its easing measures if more tariffs are implemented.

 Disclaimer: This material is for general information purposes only and is not intended as (and should not be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by EBC or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.